madhavkhoslaa/madhavkhoslaa.github.io/content/posts/CeationalDesignPatterns.md

 The Problem: In some scenarios you only want one instance of a class to be present, for example, you have a class that opens a session to the DB and you pass in query strings to it to receive objects.
 If this object were to be instantiated multiple times in a lifecycle of a program then there will be many connections open in the DB.

-Proposal: You create a instance of the class and an abstraction to get the instance of the class.
+Proposal: You create an instance of the class and abstraction to get the instance of the class.
 That abstraction only returns a single instance of the class always.

-How: You create a class with a private constructor, you create a static methods called `getInstance` or something similar.
+How: You create a class with a private constructor, and you create a static method called `getInstance` or something similar.
 On invoking that function set a static variable of the class with the new instance and return the same instance every time that function is called.

 ## Code Example

-Example you want to log events in a log file, You want to log a string when some function is called or when some event occours.
+For example, you want to log events in a log file, You want to log a string when some function is called or when some event occurs.
 Yo

 ```TypeScript